rust-lang/rfcs/text/0000-parse-generics-and-where.md

 Aside from similar components in the output of `parse_generics!`, `parse_where!`'s output consists of:

+- `clause` - contains *either* a complete `where` clause, *or* nothing at all.
+This is to allow the clause to be passed through unmodified.

 - `preds` - a list of `where` predicates, with a terminating comma, provided the list is non-empty.
+This is to optimise for adding additional predicates where there may or may not be existing ones.

 ### Explanations

 In addition to the relevant questions for `parse_generics!`...

-* *Why use record syntax when there is only one field?* - A desire for uniformity.
+* *Why use record syntax when there are only two fields?* - A desire for uniformity.
 It also means that additional fields can be added in the future with less hassle on the part of users.

   These could be equality constraints, or perhaps value constraints.
 It might be worthwhile to extract these into independent sections.
 Or it might not.

-  On the whole, this could be fairly easily replaced with a single `[...]` token tree without much issue, *at the moment.*
+  In an earlier revision of this RFC, there was *only* the `preds` field.  `clause` was introduced for practical considerations.
+It is not unthinkable for this to happen again in the future.

-* *Why not include the `where` keyword?* - Six of one, a half dozen of the other.
-Having the `where` keyword included in the `preds` list simplifies passing predicates through unmodified, but makes appending new predicates more difficult.
-The current solution makes appending new predicates easy, but passthru more difficult.
+* *Why both `clause` and `preds`?* - Six of one, a half dozen of the other.
+Having the `where` keyword included in `clause` simplifies passing predicates through unmodified, but makes appending new predicates more difficult.

-  I propose that the *better* solution is to accept the short-term inconvenience and instead push to have `where` clauses accept sequences of zero predicates, which solves the issue once and for all.
+  I propose that the *optimal* solution is to push to have `where` clauses accept sequences of zero predicates, which simplifies the problem dramatically.

 # Drawbacks
 [drawbacks]: #drawbacks